jrl-umi3218/mc_force_sensor_calibration_controller/README.md

   - If the test fails, it'll display a message in the GUI.
 Click on `Continue` once the robot is in the air
 - Then you will be presented with a `Calibration` tab in the GUI:
   - **Start calibration**: perform the calibration motion (going to an initial posture, and making each sensor move simultaneously.
 Once the motion is completed, it'll run the calibration optimization, and move to the next `Check calibration` state
   - **Check calibration**: loads the calibration results, perform the calibration motion again and displays live plots of the results.
 The calibrated force is expected to be close to `0N`.
-You can either save the current calibration results if you are satisfied using `Save calibration` or `Save and finish`, or stop without keeping the calibration results using `Finish without saving`
+You can either save the current calibration results if you are satisfied using `Save calibration` or `Save and finish`, or stop without keeping the calibration results using `Finish without saving`.
+Note that saving might fail if you don't have the writing rights to the calibration directory.
   - **Show forces**: offers a GUI tab to display forces as arrows/live plots
   - Once the check calibration state is finished, the robot will go back to halfsitting.
   - If there is an error, the robot will go back to halfsitting.